spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/handling-events/using-projectors.md

 This projector will be created using the container so you may inject any depedency you'd like.
 In fact all methods present in `$handlesEvent` can make use of method injection, so you can resolve any depencies you need in those methods as well.
 Any variable in the method signature with the name `$event` will receive the event you're listening for.

+You can also use `*` as the key in the `$handlesEvents` event array.
+This will pass all events to the corresponding method.

 ## Performing some work before and after replaying events

 When [replaying events](/laravel-event-projector/v1/replaying-events/replaying-events) projectors will get called to.